datablogger-ml/twitter-analytics/README.md

 ### Methods

-#### 1. Holt-Winters (TES)
+#### 1. TES
-#### 2. ARIMA
+#### 2. Data Visualisation

 ARIMA (Autoregressive Independent Moving Average) is a combination of 3 models:
-* <strong>AR(p)</strong> Autoregression - a regression model that utilizes the dependent relationship between a current observation and observations over a previous period.
+* <strong>WordCloud</strong> - a regression model that utilizes the dependent relationship between a current observation and observations over a previous period.
-* <strong>I(d)</strong> Integration - uses differencing of observations (subtracting an observation from an observation at the previous time step) in order to make the time series stationary (constant mean -> No trend, constant variance).
+* <strong>Topic Modelling</strong> - uses differencing of observations (subtracting an observation from an observation at the previous time step) in order to make the time series stationary (constant mean -> No trend, constant variance).
-* <strong>MA(q)</strong> Moving Average - a model that uses the dependency between an observation and a residual error from a moving average model applied to lagged observations.

-#### 3. SARIMA
-Seasonal Autoregrssive Independent Moving Average:

-* Where ARIMA accepts the parameters (p,d,q), SARIMA accepts an <em>additional</em> set of parameters (P,D,Q)m that specifically describe the seasonal components of the model.
-Here P, D and Q represent the seasonal regression, differencing and moving average coefficients, and m represents the number of data points (rows) in each seasonal cycle.

 ## Needs of this project